whoisbma/Game-Aesthetics-SP16/01-28-16/README.md

 * Focus on visual content or polish
 * Build entire frameworks or focus on a single framework

-#### Class Values

-* Understand our tools better
-* Limitations -> creativity
-* Don't take the easy way out
-* Don't resort to cliché
-* Find the aesthetic possibilities in a myriad of formal constraints

 #### First Homework